ActivitySim/populationsim/docs/index.rst

 The available inputs are a population sample and marginal distributions.
-This population sample is commonly referred to as the *seed or reference sample* and the marginal distributions are referred to as *controls or targets*. **The process of expanding the seed sample to match the marginal distribution is termed population synthesis.** The software tool which implements this populations synthesis process is termed as a **Population Synthesizer**.
+This population sample is commonly referred to as the *seed or reference sample* and the marginal distributions are referred to as *controls or targets*. **The process of expanding the seed sample to match the marginal distribution is termed population synthesis.** The software tool which implements this population synthesis process is termed as a **Population Synthesizer**.

 What does a Population Synthesizer produce?